 Interim Interventions details

 Interim interventions will vary depending upon the facts of each case.
-The interventions may include options for the victim to change academic, living, transportation, and working situations if those changes are requested by the victim and reasonably available.
-The victim will be notified of interim interventions required and/or offered to the respondent.
-The respondent will not be notified of the interim interventions offered or provided to the victim.
+The interventions may include options for the Reporting Party to change academic, living, transportation, and working situations if those changes are requested by the Reporting Party and reasonably available.
+The Reporting Party will be notified of interim interventions required and/or offered to the Responding Party.
+The Responding Party will not be notified of the interim interventions offered or provided to the Reporting Party.

-Except in those cases where the Office of the Dean of Students invokes the interim suspension process, interim interventions will not terminate the respondent's status as a student, and will not be construed as a finding of responsibility on the part of any student.
-A respondent's failure to abide by these interventions may be considered a violation of the Student Disciplinary Policy.
-The Title IX Coordinator may request that the Office of the Dean of Students issue an interim suspension of the respondent.
+Except in those cases where the Office of the Dean of Students invokes the interim suspension process, interim interventions will not terminate the Responding Party's status as a student, and will not be construed as a finding of responsibility on the part of any student.
+A Responding Party's failure to abide by these interventions may be considered a violation of the Student Disciplinary Policy.
+The Title IX Coordinator may request that the Office of the Dean of Students issue an interim suspension of the Responding Party.
 Interim interventions may include, but are not limited to:

 - Directing students to avoid all forms of contact (i.e. telephone, text, email, social media) with a specifically named individual (s) for a specified period of time;

 - Change of Campus Housing room assignment or removal/ban from Campus Housing;

 - Change of dining/parking/arrangements;

 - Restriction on participation in student organizations and student/ university activities;